Country Air Villa II in Atlanta, GA

 • pro The food is terrible.

-• pro The director should have disclosed that this is essentially a memory care/nursing home environment.
+• pro The director should have informed families that this is essentially a memory-care/nursing home environment.

-• pro Residents are allowed to wander with little supervision and there are few activities, while monthly payments are quickly collected.
+• pro Residents are allowed to wander with little activities or supervision, while monthly payments are still collected.

 Review